warner/petmail/docs/mailbox.rst

 address.

-Clients may advertise mailboxes with transport types that are unrecognized by other clients.
+Clients may advertise mailboxes with transport types that are unrecognized by other clients: these are ignored.
 Some transports offer realtime confirmation of delivery, while others are high-latency send-and-hope.
-Senders may elect to deliver multiple copies of their message in parallel, and receivers must tolerate duplicates.
+Senders may elect to deliver multiple copies of their message in parallel, and receivers must tolerate (ignore) duplicates.

 Transport Types